telerik/ajax-docs/sharepoint/2007/radeditor-for-moss/customization/modify-radeditor-to-become-accessible.md

 	    </configuration>

-	>note Again, the number in the ExternalDialogsPath property represents the version of the RadEditor that you are using.
+	>tip Again, the number in the ExternalDialogsPath property represents the version of the RadEditor that you are using.
 It should be the same as one in the name of the folder above.

 1. Open the ToolsFile.xml file from the Resources folder and change it to the following (the same changes apply to **ListToolsFile.xml**if you are using RadEditor in Lists scenario):